SAbe080601/Pokemon-Trainer/README.md

 ## Getting Started with Running Pokemon-Trainer

-## Intsall Node.js on local Machine globally
+## Install Node.js on local Machine globally
 ## Install and Run Redis on local Machine globally

 ## In Server and Client Root make sure to Install required dependencies